ArokiyaNithish/Hospital-Management-System-using-Full-Stack-Web-Development/README.md

 - Email ID: @arokiyanithishj@gmail.com
 - My Portfolio: [Arokiya Nithish](https://arokiyanithish.github.io/portfolio/)

+## 💬 Feedback & Testimonials

+> "I had the pleasure of supervising Arokiya Nithish J during his four-month internship at Greensoft Groups, where he worked as a Full Stack Python Developer.
+From **July 14, 2025, to September 30, 2025**, Arokiya made significant contributions to our team while demonstrating his eagerness to learn and grow.
+>
+> Arokiya impressed me with his proficiency in **frontend development, particularly with HTML, CSS, and JavaScript**.
+He showcased his ability to design and build responsive, interactive web pages, contributing to various projects that enhanced our user experience.
+His commitment to quality and attention to detail were evident in the work he delivered.
+>
+> Beyond his technical skills, Arokiya exhibited **strong teamwork and communication abilities**.
+He actively sought feedback and was receptive to guidance, which not only improved his own skills but also fostered a collaborative atmosphere within the team.
+>
+> I wholeheartedly recommend Arokiya for any future endeavors.
+He is a dedicated and talented individual who will bring value to any organization.
+I am confident that he will continue to excel in his career."
+>
+> — **Prem Nivaas A**, Supervisor at GreenSoft Groups

+---
 ### Acknowledgments

 - 🌐 **Django Documentation** — For exceptional backend architectural references.